jggianakopoulos/Book-Reviews/README.md

 # Book-Reviews
 A web app centered around reviewing and rating books.
-Created with Laravel.

 This project was made using:
 - PHP